Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 When planning how much a trip will cost, consider these variations.

-What to Wear When Visiting London in September: Packing Guide
+For more information on exploring London, check out our next post on What to Wear When Visiting London in September: Packing Guide!

 Navigating London is easy with its extensive public transport network.